 Water's peculiar property — density peaks at 4°C and decreases below that.
 Below 0°C it freezes and becomes ice, which is less dense than liquid water (which is why ice floats).
 A gift question if you've memorised the fact.

 The value to know.
-Some workbooks round to 4.2; either figure would be accepted in most exams.
+Some course materials round to 4.2; either figure would be accepted in most exams.
 The distractors all differ by factors of 10, which is typical of unit-confusion questions.

 Very high thermal conductivity is exactly why copper is used in heat exchangers and cylinder coils.
 The other three range from moderate (steel) to very low (plastic, insulation).